Most interesting landmarks of Puerto Rico

-- Old San Juan and buildings in it – one of the oldest European cities in Americas.
-There are few cities even in Europe that rich with amazing Renaissance and Baroque architecture, with charming cobblestone streets and – none have the blue Caribbean sea as a backdrop.
+- Old San Juan and buildings in it – one of the oldest European cities in the Americas.
+There are few cities even in Europe that rich with amazing Renaissance and Baroque architecture, with charming cobblestone streets and – none have the blue Caribbean Sea as a backdrop.

 - Taíno heritage – in Puerto Rico are located some of the most impressive landmarks left by Taíno people, including the impressive Caguana and Tibes ceremonial centers and numerous petroglyph sites.